Brugmansia or Angels Trumpets

 Flower colours vary from pure white flowering angels trumpets (Brugmansia candida) through to pinks and reds depending on species and cultivar.

-Water soluble fertilizer is probably the best as Brugmansias are a hungry plant so feed every week during the growing season.
-Brugmansia will grow to 2 – 3m but can be cut back in winter to keep in shape.
+Water soluble fertilizer is probably the best in poorer soils as Brugmansia are a reasonably hungry plant so feed every week during the growing season for better flowers.

 Pruning Brugmansia should be carried out with gloves on, plants can be cut back to maintain shape or pruned to a standard form.